 Originally, the entourage effect came from the medical field, which was concerned with the study of the hemp plant.
-In short, the entourage effect is about the following: The interaction of cannabinoids, terpenes and other components in the hemp plant, i.e. the so-called environment, is said to have an effect on the intensity of the effect.
+In short, the entourage effect is about the following: The interaction of cannabinoids, terpenes and other components in the hemp plant.
+It can be assumed that these substances have a greater effect in combination with each other than if they are taken separately.

 However, this is only a very small number of studies, so that no conclusive statement can yet be made about the entourage effect.

 So far, little research has been done on other terpenes and cannabinoids that are supposed to lead to the entourage effect.
 So little is known about the organic compounds found in the hemp plant.
 Recently, there has been more and more about terpenes, the small chemical compounds responsible for smell and taste.
 They are thought to cause a terpene entourage effect.